-Our Articles of Association authorize two classes of common shares: Class A common shares, and Class B common shares.
+The Articles of Association authorize two classes of common shares: Class A common shares, and Class B common shares.
 Any holder of Class B common shares may convert his or her shares at any time into Class A common shares on a share-for-share basis.
 The rights of the two classes of common shares are otherwise identical, except as described below.

-Upon the consummation of this offering, our authorized share capital is US\$50,000 divided into 630,000,000 shares of a par value of US\$0.00079365 each.
+Upon the consummation of this offering, our authorized share capital is US\$ divided into shares of a par value of US\$0.01 each, of which: